-Some of the key decisions that need to be considered in the selection of glass in facades, interiors and glazing systems are listed below.
+Some of the key decisions that need to be considered in the product selection of glass to be used in facades, interiors and glazing systems are listed below.
 Solar and thermal performance will often be a high priority decision along with appearance (colour, transparency and reflectivity).

 This information may lead to a glass product type with additional attributes such as safety, security, decoration, noise control and self-cleaning that can be selected.